SeldonIO/cassava-example/README.md

     return response_data
 ```

-The `load()` method is used to define any logic required to set up your model for inference.
+The `load()` method is used to define any logic required to set up our model for inference.
 In our case, we're loading the model weights into `self._model`.
 The `predict()` method is where we include all of our prediction logic.

-You'll notice that we've slightly modified our code from earlier (in `app.py`).
+You may notice that we've slightly modified our code from earlier (in `app.py`).
 The biggest change is that it is now wrapped in a single class `CassavaModel`.

 The only other task we need to do to run our model on MLServer is to specify a `model-settings.json` file: